 Is your vision clouded?
 Does it progressively become more blurred at night?
 Your vision may be compromised due to cataracts.
 A cataract is a clouding of the interior lens of your eye.
 The condition causes blurred vision, dulling your ability to see bright colors and decreasing your ability to see well at night.
 The only way to treat the condition is through surgery.
-Using advanced technology, Dr. Levin can to remove the compromised, clouded lens and replace it with an artificial intraocular lens (IOL) that will restore your ability to see clearly and crisply.
+Using advanced technology, Drs.
+Levin and Imbrogno can remove the compromised, clouded lens and replace it with an artificial intraocular lens (IOL) that will restore your ability to see clearly and crisply.

 In the months and even years after cataract surgery, the lens capsule produces lens fibers, which can result in a secondary membrane.
 This accumulation of fibers can cause blurred vision, similar to that experienced with a cataract.
 Fortunately, this blurring can easily be corrected through a procedure called YAG laser capsulotomy.
 The procedure quickly and painlessly cleans the fibers and eliminates the clouding, without the need for anesthesia.
 Most patients are able to return to their normal activities immediately after treatment.